thisisonetv/serverless-image-resizing/README.md

     You can find the `BucketWebsiteUrl` in the table of outputs displayed on a successful invocation of the deploy script.

-4. (Optional) Restrict resize dimensions
+5. (Optional) Restrict resize dimensions

     To restrict the dimensions the function will create, set the environment variable `ALLOWED_DIMENSIONS` to a string in the format *(HEIGHT)x(WIDTH),(HEIGHT)x(WIDTH),...*.

     For example: *300x300,90x90,40x40*.

+## "Archived"

+The base image in use has been archived, with further updates by ONE to keep this one going.
+Ideally we update to use https://github.com/awslabs/serverless-image-handler instead.

 ## License